Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Results

 In Figure 4(a)(c)(e)(g), we plot the transmission rates $\beta(t)$ recovered from our algorithm for four different January initial values chosen to represent a wide range of $\beta(0)$.
 The recovered $\beta(t)$ in panels (e)(g) are stationary, slowly increasing peaks in panel (c), and fast increasing peaks in panel (a).
 Note that annual minima occur in July-August during the summer school vacation period and that annual maxima occur in January or September during the first month after the winter and summer school vacations.

 In Figure 4(b)(d)(f)(h), we plot the moduli of Fourier transform of all recovered $\beta(t)$ and observe that there are two competing dominant spectral peaks.
 These two dominant peaks have $1$ and $1/3$-year periods.
-The source of the three per year (\emph{i.e.}, $1/3$-year period) peak of $\beta(t)$ remains mysterious and does not occur in the notification time series.
-For stationary $\beta(t)$ (see panels (e)(g)), the one per year spectral peak is dominant (see panels (f)(h)), and the one half per year (\emph{i.e.}, $2$-year period) spectral peak is comparable to the three per year spectral peak (see panel (h)).
-Clearly our recovered transmission rates are much more complex functions than pure sinusoidal or Haar function with one year period.
+The three per year (\emph{i.e.}, $1/3$-year period) peak of $\beta(t)$ is due to the three major school terms, which are separated by the Christmas, Easter, and Summer breaks (see Figure 6).
+For stationary $\beta(t)$ (see panels (e)(g)), the one per year spectral peak is dominant (see panels (f)(h)), and the one half per year ($2$-year period) spectral peak is comparable to the three per year spectral peak (see panel (h)).
+We conclude that for a huge range of $\beta(0)$, the transmission rate always possesses both strong $1$ and $1/3$-year cycles.

 To test the robustness of our spectral peaks, we incorporate the standard correction factor of $92.3\%$ to account for the underreporting bias in the UK measles data (with estimated mean reporting rate $52\%$, note that $92.3\%$ is computed from $1/0.52-1$) \citep{cla85,bjo02,xia04}.
 Since both the removal stage in the SEIR model and the data notification period are one week, and the $92.3\%$ correction factor essentially doubles the number of cases, this corrected number of cases will account for the non-notified cases during this removal stage.
 Hence, the corrected weekly notification data should provide a good approximation for total weekly infections.
 This precise methodology was used in \citep{bol93,bjo02}.